kayac-chang/social-proof-section/Guide.md

 export default App;
 ```

 The structure of our work seems more clear now,
 let's getting start to build our static site.

 > #### JSX
-> did you notice we write HTML in Javascript file?
+> Did you notice we write HTML in Javascript file?
-> actually, this is not real HTML.
+> Actually, this is not real HTML
+>
-> the syntax called `jsx`, which is a template for compiler to generate React Element,
+> The syntax called `jsx`, which is a template for compiler to generate React Element,
-> React Element are pure Javascript Object which contains some data for present the UI.
+> React Element are pure Javascript Object which contains some data for present the UI on screen.
 >
 > the following examples are equivalent:
 > ```js
 > const element = (
 >   <h1 className="greeting">